 Make tracks for the Algarve before the summer rush, and you’ll touch down to mid-twenties temperatures, a lot of sunshine and a team of golden-sand beaches primed for sunbathing.
 If lazy days aren’t your thing, Portugal also delivers on the activities front.
-From bright green golf courses to warm, ripe-for-snorkelling seas, you’ll have plenty to keep you occupied.
+From bright green golf courses to warm, snorkel-ready seas, you’ll have plenty to keep you occupied.
 The main event comes in the form of Albufeira, which deals in buzzing nightlife, a whitewashed old town and an impressive 25 beaches.
 Stay at the stylish Hotel Alisios, and you’ll have a front row ticket to the action.
-Along the coast, in the only slightly sleepier town of Lagos, the TUI SENSIMAR Lagos dishes out adults-only relaxation at its best.
+Along the coast, in the only slightly sleepier town of Lagos, the Iberostar Selection Lagos Algarve dishes out adults-only relaxation at its best.
 Plus, June hosts the Santos Populares – or ‘Popular Saints’ – festivals, celebrating St Anthony, St John and St Peter.
 Expect street parties, balloon-decked sculptures and bonfires.

 Average temperature: 25°

 June shows off the Greek islands at their best.
 You’ll find temperatures opting for comfortably warm instead of summer scorcher, and while the tourist hotspots will be throwing open their doors, you won’t have to compete with scores of people for a place to lay your towel, munch on meze or sip a cocktail.
 In Crete, the TUI BLUE Atlantica Kalliston Resort and Spa by Atlantica has a prime spot on the island’s 650-kilometre coastline, and the history-soaked town of Chania’s a 10-minute drive away.
 Plump for the turquoise-tipped Santorini, and you can join in on the belly-busting feast day of Agios Ioannis.

 Average sunshine hours: 11